g3devv/channelwakeups/README.md

 Basically all the go project does is to spawn channels, write to them which results into a lot of blocked and interrupted threads which according to a response in https://developer.apple.com/forums/thread/124180 leads up to that issue.

 I am not familiar with golang at all, it's possible that there are way smarter ways to trigger this issue but I think this demonstration is fairly concise in what it does.

+Since the `wakeups_resource` issue won't trigger when ran via Xcode (maybe the WatchDog is disabled during debug sessions?) it will eventually hit a memory shortage but I suppose these issues are unrelated.
+Feel free to change anything around in the code.